The Restoration of the Icons

 Main Narrative - The Final Battle Over Icons

-The testimony of John the Grammarian, the last iconoclast Patriarch, provides a fascinating glimpse into the tensions of this period: "The empress summoned me and demanded that I acknowledge my errors.
+The testimony of John the Grammarian, the last iconoclast Patriarch, provides a glimpse into the tensions of this period: "The empress summoned me and demanded that I acknowledge my errors.
 When I refused, speaking the truth about the abomination of image-worship, she dismissed me from my office and confined me to a monastery."

 Consequences and Lasting Impact

 The Triumph of Orthodoxy, as this restoration came to be known, had far-reaching consequences for Byzantine civilization.
-The victory of the iconodules led to an explosion of religious art that would define Byzantine aesthetic and spiritual expression for centuries.
+The victory of the iconodules produced an explosion of religious art that would define Byzantine aesthetic and spiritual expression for centuries.
 The distinctive style of Byzantine icons, with their gold backgrounds and formal poses, became the standard for Orthodox Christian art throughout Eastern Europe and Russia.

 Looking Ahead

 As the empire emerged from the iconoclast controversy, new challenges loomed on the horizon.
 The rise of the Macedonian dynasty would soon usher in what many consider Byzantium's golden age.
 Yet the seeds of future conflicts were already being sown, as ambitious nobles began to challenge imperial authority and new enemies gathered at the empire's borders.
-In our next episode, we'll explore how the Macedonian emperors would attempt to address these challenges and lead Byzantium to new heights of power and cultural achievement.
+In our next episode, we'll explore how the Macedonian emperors attempted to address these challenges and lead Byzantium to new heights of power and cultural achievement.